 Florida cities mop up after deluge from Tropical Storm Eta

 FORT LAUDERDALE, Fla.
-(AP) — Cities in South Florida mopped up after Tropical Storm Eta flooded some urban areas with a deluge that swamped entire neighborhoods and filled some homes with rising water that did not drain for hours.
+(AP) — Tropical Storm Eta was squatting off western Cuba on Tuesday after drifting away from South Florida, where it unleashed a deluge that flooded entire neighborhoods and filled some homes with rising water.

-It was the 28th named storm in a busy hurricane season, and the first to make landfall in Florida.
-This year tied the record with 2005, when Hurricanes Katrina, Rita and Wilma struck the Gulf Coast.
-But that was before Theta formed late Monday night over the northeast Atlantic, becoming the basin’s 29th named storm to eclipse the 2005 record.
+The 28th named storm of a record hurricane season was the first this year to make landfall in Florida.
+And now a 29th named storm has formed over the northern Atlantic: Theta took shape Monday night, eclipsing the record set in 2005, when Hurricanes Katrina, Rita and Wilma struck the Gulf Coast.

-After striking Nicaragua as a Category 4 hurricane and killing nearly 70 people from Mexico to Panama, Eta swept over South Florida, then moved Monday into the Gulf of Mexico near where the Everglades meet the sea, with maximum sustained winds of 50 mph (85 kph).
+After striking Nicaragua as a Category 4 hurricane and killing more than 100 people from Mexico to Panama, Eta delivered torrential rains to Cuba and South Florida before moving into the Gulf of Mexico.
+With no powerful steering winds to guide its way, the storm drifted west again in an unusual reverse S-curve pattern.

-Broward County, which includes Fort Lauderdale, was among the harder hit areas.
+By Tuesday morning, it was lingering just north of the Yucatan Channel between Cuba and Mexico, with top winds of 50 mph (85 kmh).
+Forecasters said it would remain nearly stationary through the day before moving north later in the week, but they had little confidence on where it might land again.

+Eta continued to swell rivers and flood coastal zones in Cuba.
+Some 25,000 people were evacuated with no reports of deaths, but rainfall continued, with total accumulations of up to 25 inches (63 centimeters) predicted.

 Florida Gov. Ron DeSantis said on Twitter that Floridians should monitor the storm over the coming days.
 While this storm has moved offshore, it could still bring dangerous conditions to the Gulf Coast at the end of this week,” he tweeted.